mostafaayman646/Trip-Duration-Prediction/README.md

 ## Usage
 Make sure to be in Trip-Duration-Prediction

-1. Change the test data path in Script.py
+1. Download the Data folder from the Google Drive link and put it inside the repo folder
 2. Run Script.py
 ## Notes